 Alternate Sights For Accurate Shots At Closer Ranges

 While Telescopic sights are best for long-distance accuracy, they can be bulky and difficult to transport, setup, and calibrate.

 The types of sights below are not capable of the range and distance that telescopic sights provide, but they can be ideal for closer range firing, such as use for self-defense, hunting, or target shooting under about the 100-yard mark.

 Since rifles were first invented, the most basic sight has been the ‘open sight’.

-Open sights are still common today and are included by default on most firearms and rifles.
-They are mostly used for close range shooting, and/or for those who still prefer an old-fashioned, more ‘natural' approach.
+Open sights are still common today on most firearms and rifles.
+They are mostly used for close-range shooting, and/or for those who still prefer an old-fashioned, more ‘natural’ approach.

 The open sight works by lining up small notches on the front and rear of your rifle barrel.
 There will usually be 2 notches at the rear, and then 1 notch at the front of the rifle near the muzzle, where the bullet exits.
 When aiming and looking down the top of your rifle, you prepare your shot by seeing the notch at the end of your rifle line up and come between the 2 notches closest to you at the rear of your rifle.

 While this type of sight helps you visualize where the bullet or pellet is going, it does not provide a good view of the target, as our eyes need to constantly readjust.